 (CNN) -- Here's a look at what you need to know about the Boston Marathon, run from Hopkinton to Boston, Massachusetts.
 The finish line is in front of the Boston Public Library on Boylston Street.

-2013: April 15, 2013 - The 117th Boston Marathon takes place.
-The winners are: Lelisa Desisa of Ethiopia in the men's division and Rita Jeptoo of Kenya in the women's division.
+April 20, 2015 - The 119th Boston Marathon is scheduled to run.
+April 21, 2014 - The 118th Boston Marathon takes place.
+The winners are: Meb Keflezighi of the U.S. in the men's division and Rita Jeptoo of Kenya in the women's division.

 Facts: The race's organizer is the Boston Athletic Association and its principal sponsor is John Hancock Financial Services.

 Runners are categorized by gender, then by age.
 The age categories are: Men's and Women's Open (age 18-39), Masters (40-49), Veterans (50-59), Seniors (60-69), and 70 & Over.
 Qualifying times depend on the age of the participant on the day of the race.

 Visually impaired participants are allowed, but must have a five hour qualifying time.
 There are also categories for wheelchairs and handcycles.

 Runners come from all over the world to participate.

 Participants must be 18 years of age on the day of the race and must meet certain time standards to qualify for their age group.